 The Statute of Limitations in California

 The statute of limitations refers to the amount of time parties have to initiate legal action from the date of an alleged incident.
 The length of time the statute allows for is case-specific.
-For example, a claim of medical malpractice usually has a longer statute of limitations than a personal injury claim from a car accident.

 In California, the statute of limitations ranges from 6 months to 10 years.
 Since the clock begins the day your accident occurs, it is important to be aware of the time frame you have to seek legal action.
 If you contact a law firm after the statute of limitations has passed, the chances of them representing you are slim.